Places To Visit In and Around Sydney

 Opera House - It is the iconic building that you associate with Sydney, every thing is beautiful about this, the location, the architectural design and the inside.
 Even if you are not the Opers-Type go ahead and take a guided tour where they will show you are around this spectacular building.If you are in Sydney around New Year, you better not miss the fire works at midnight on New Years Eve.
 Every year they have a different theme so you can see it every year and not get bored.
 It is implied but let me say it, you should see it.

-Harbour Bridge - Also a another iconic landmark, you will see it from the Opera House.
+Harbour Bridge - Also another iconic landmark, you will see it from the Opera House.
 For the more adventerous, you can climb that bridge.

 Taronga Zoo - It is just another zoo but the location is just beautiful.
 I recommend you take a ferry from Circular Quay to the Zoo, it be a great way to get to the zoo.